NSAlexey/CDR/README.md

 3. - More unit test is needed to cover different cases with data in files and to cover another methods.
    - Optimisation of finding previous imported data: add index to table on MS SQL server or separate journal with imported files
    - additional statistics endpoints

+If Start date is empty, an endpoint uses 01/01/0001.
+If End date is empty, today date is used.